ritterim/rimdev-blog/src/content/posts/2023-07-12-astro-redirects.md

 Here we check for `redirect` because not every page will have one so there's no point to render this.
 The redirect is used in the `content` which tells the browser what page to redirect to.
 Check it out [here](/redirect).
 Pretty cool.

-This definitely works but I feel like we could make it a little better.
+This definitely works, but I feel like we could make it a little better.
 We can by using [Content Collections](https://docs.astro.build/en/guides/content-collections/) and [Dynamic Pages](https://docs.astro.build/en/core-concepts/routing/#example-dynamic-pages-at-multiple-levels).

 ## [Using Dynamic Pages](#using-dynamic-pages)